VIDEO COURSE NAME

 - Apply the “golden thread” to justify medical necessity.

 - Identify Red Flags that could trigger an audit and result in an insurance recoupment.

-Unlimited access to a series of 5 videos.
+Unlimited access to a series of 5 videos for one year.

 - You’re not crazy, or stupid.
 You’re just not trained.

 - Documentation through the lens of medical necessity.